danielh-official/simple-funding-site/README.md

 # Simple Funding Site

 Why?
 This repository exists to showcase my Laravel and React skills.
+I have no intention of making a product out of this.

 ## How It Should Work